-While adopting a stray cat shows compassion, there may be some challenges to consider.
+While taking in a stray cat shows compassion, there may be some challenges to consider.
+In this scary time of transition for them, patience is key.
+With time and preparation, he or she can become a wonderful companion and addition to your family.
 Find some useful tips to make a stray cat feel like home, and read about my own personal experience adopting a stray cat, Pinky, here.

-Tips for Adopting a Stray Cat and Making It Feel Like Home
+Tips for Making a Stray Cat Feel Like Home

-Before adopting a stray cat, you should consider whether your home is going to be a safe and suitable environment for the cat.
+Before you bring a stray cat home, you should consider whether your home is going to be a safe and suitable environment for the cat.
 If you have other pets, think about their behavior and personalities.
 Will they welcome a new member of the family?
 Additionally, you should make sure the stray cat doesn’t have a human family already.

 If you decide to bring a stray cat into your home, you should schedule an appointment with your veterinarian as soon as possible.
 While it may be difficult to lure him or her into a carrier, a visit to the vet is very important.
 Stray cats may have ear mites and fleas.
 They also may not be spayed, neutered, or vaccinated.
 In taking your stray cat to the vet, you can ensure the safety of your new pet.

 1. Prepare Hiding Spots

 If you’ve ever spent time with a cat, you know that they love tiny spaces.
 Whether it’s an empty cardboard box or a spot between two pillows, a cat will wriggle their way into the opening.
 Besides being super cute, having safe hiding spots for your new kitty is important for making them feel safe.
 In addition to cat-proofing your home, plan to have a few quiet places for your new pet to ‘hide’ as it adjusts to its new environment.
 All cats need their own little hideouts, but former strays especially, as they’re so used to having all the space they want.

 2. Have Them Checked Out By A Vet